 Where a ResourceList is not available, please provide the following for each and every item:

-- Title and page range of section required, if not the whole text.
+- Title and page range of the section required, if not the whole text

 The Digitisation Service teams aims to process or query these requests within 5 working days of receipt.
 However, this will be impacted during busy periods such as the start of term.